bcgov/mds/frontend/README.md

 cd ../
 ```

-2. Issue the makefile command that runs the backend
+2. Issue the makefile command that runs the frontend
 ```
 make frontend
 ```